NVIDIA/NeMo-Curator/docs/user-guide/image/classifiers/nsfw.rst

     dataset_with_embeddings = embedding_model(dataset)
     dataset_with_nsfw_scores = safety_classifier(dataset_with_embeddings)

-    # Metdata will have a new column named "nsfw_score"
+    # Metadata will have a new column named "nsfw_score"
     dataset_with_nsfw_scores.save_metadata()

 --------------------
 Key Parameters
 --------------------
 * ``batch_size=-1`` is the optional batch size parameter.
 By default, it will process all the embeddings in a shard at once.
-Since the NSFW classifier is a samll model, this is usually fine.
+Since the NSFW classifier is a small model, this is usually fine.

 ---------------------------
 Performance Considerations